Dale Earnhardt Jr.: 2001

-In 2001, the major event of the season occurred on February 18, in the final corner of the final lap of the 2001 Daytona 500.
-As Earnhardt Jr. and his teammate Michael Waltrip raced to the finish line, he finished second to Waltrip.
-His father had crashed in turn 4 after Sterling Marlin made contact with his left rear bumper.
-Earnhardt Sr. shot up the track into the outside wall behind Waltrip and his son and collected Ken Schrader in the process.
+The season began with the 2001 Daytona 500 and on the final lap of the race, Earnhardt Jr. and his teammate Michael Waltrip competed for the win, with Jr eventually finishing second to Waltrip.

+Behind the leading two cars, Earnhardt Jr's father had crashed into the outside wall of turn 4 after Sterling Marlin made contact with his left rear bumper.
 Earnhardt Sr. was pronounced dead at 5:16 pm due to a basilar skull fracture.

-In the aftermath, many disgruntled fans sent death threats to Marlin and his family, blaming him for the crash; Earnhardt Jr. and Waltrip both requested that fans stopped blaming anybody for Earnhardt Sr.'s death and both the local police and NASCAR investigations into the crash cleared Marlin of any involvement.
-Earnhardt Jr. raced at Rockingham the following weekend, but finished in 43rd-place after a wreck on the first lap that looked eerily similar to his father's wreck just a week earlier.
+In the aftermath, many disgruntled fans sent death threats to Marlin and his family, blaming him for the crash; Earnhardt Jr. and Waltrip both requested that fans stop blaming anybody for Earnhardt Sr.'s death, and both the local police and NASCAR investigations into the crash cleared Marlin of any involvement.
+Earnhardt Jr. raced at Rockingham the following weekend but finished in 43rd place after a wreck on the first lap that looked eerily similar to his father's wreck.

 Returning to Daytona for the Pepsi 400, Earnhardt Jr. made a comeback and had the dominant car of the race, leading 115 out of 160 laps.
-On the last restart, he managed to make a move from sixth to first place in the span of two laps, with Waltrip holding off the field as Earnhardt Jr. took the checkered flag.
+On the last restart, he managed to make a move from sixth to 1st-place in the span of two laps, with Waltrip holding off the field as Earnhardt Jr. took the checkered flag.

 He won the MBNA Cal Ripken Jr. 400 at Dover, which was the first Winston Cup Series race following the September 11 attacks as the original scheduled race at New Hampshire Motor Speedway was postponed until the end of the season.
 After the race, he performed a Polish victory lap while holding a large American flag out the driver's side window.

 In October, Earnhardt Jr. took his second restrictor plate win as he won the EA Sports 500 at Talladega, for which he also scored a Winston No Bull 5 $1 million bonus.
 He was docked 25 points, however, after his car failed post-race inspection.
 With this win, DEI swept three of the four restrictor plate races for 2001, only failing to win the spring Talladega race.
-He finished the 2001 season eighth in the points standings with three wins, nine Top 5's, 15 Top 10's, and two poles.
+He finished the 2001 season eighth in the points standings with three wins, nine top-fives, fifteen top-tens, and two poles.